-The Phi Beta Kappa chapter at Millsaps College elects members from the graduating class each spring.
-To be considered for election to membership in Phi Beta Kappa, a student must meet the following criteria: The student must be a candidate for a liberal arts degree (BA, BS) with a liberal arts or science major (all majors at Millsaps except Accounting, Business Administration, and Education).
+The Phi Beta Kappa chapter at Millsaps College elects' members from the graduating class each spring.
+To be considered for election to membership in Phi Beta Kappa, a student must meet the following criteria: The student must be a candidate for a degree with a liberal arts or science major (this includes all majors at Millsaps except Accounting, Business Administration, and Business Analytics).
 At least three fourths of the work required for a degree must be in liberal arts and sciences.